teto/pymptcpanalyzer/README.md

 Mptcpanalyzer is a tool conceived to help with MPTCP pcap analysis (as [mptcptrace] for instance).

-It accepts as input a capture file (\*.pcap) and depending on from there can :
+It accepts as input a capture file (\*.pcap) and from there can:
 - generate a CSV file with MPTCP fields
 - plot data sequence numbers for all subflows
+- load 3rd party plugins
 - etc...

 Most commands are self documented and/or with autocompletion.